 Thirteen at Dinner – 1985 – Thirteen at dinner will surely be jarring to any Poirot fan, as this one stars Peter Ustinov as Poirot…and David Suchet as Inspector Japp.
+Just four years later, Suchet would begin his tenure as perhaps the best Poirot of all time.
 In this movie, Poirot investigates the murder of a man whose wife claims he was actually murdered by a woman who looks like her.
 Stream it HERE.

-Murder, She Said – 1962 – When police dismiss Miss Marple's claim of seeing a murder through a train window, she's forced to take matters into her own hands.
-This was Margaret Rutherford's first time playing Marple, and future Marple Joan Hickson also appeared as Mrs. Kidder.
-Perhaps the most amusing role, though, goes to Richard Briers (Monarch of the Glen, The Good Life) playing Mrs. Binster.
+Murder, She Said – 1962 – When police are dismissive of Miss Marple's claims that she saw a murder through a train window, she's forced to take matters into her own hands.
+This was Margaret Rutherford's first time playing the iconic Miss Marple role, and future Marple Joan Hickson also appeared as Mrs. Kidder.
+Perhaps the most amusing role, though, is Richard Briers (Monarch of the Glen, The Good Life) playing Mrs. Binster.
+Stream it HERE.

 Murder at the Gallop – 1963 – When it seems a wealthy older man was frightened to death by a cat, Miss Marple suspects otherwise.
-Margaret Rutherford's second outing as Miss Marple is noticeably funnier than some of the others (though all hers were pretty amusing), and we also see her real life husband begin the role of Mr. Stringer.
+Margaret Rutherford's second outing as Miss Marple is noticeably funnier than some of the others (though all hers were pretty amusing).
+We also get to see her real-life husband begin the role of Mr. Stringer.
 Stream it HERE.